 Section 1.
-General Section 1.
-General Information a) Institution's 6-digit SED Code: 210500 Institutional Information Institution's Name: University at Albany Address: 1400 Washington Avenue, Albany, NY 12222 b) Registered or Proposed Program Program Title: Public Policy and Management SED Program Code 77786 Award (s) (e.g., A.A., B.S.): B.A.
-Number of Required Credits: Minimum [ 120 ] If tracks or options, largest minimum [ 120 ] HEGIS Code: 2102 CIP 2010 Code : 44.0501 c) Distance Education Contact Name and title: Billie Bennett Franchini Ph.D., Director of the Institute for Teaching, Learning, and Academic Leadership and Interim Director of Online Teaching and Learning Luceuron Contact Telephone: (518) 442-4850 E-mail: bfranchini@albany.edu d) Chief Executive or Chief Academic Officer Approval Signature affirms that the proposal has met all applicable campus administrative and shared governance procedures for consultation, and the institution's commitment to support the proposed program.
+General Information a) Institution's 6-digit SED Code: 210500 Institutional Information Institution's Name: University at Albany Address: 1400 Washington Avenue, Albany, NY 12222 b) Registered or Proposed Program Program Title: Business Administration SED Program Code 02954 Award (s) (e.g., A.A., B.S.): B.S.
+Number of Required Credits: Minimum [120] If tracks or options, largest minimum [] HEGIS Code: 0506 CIP 2010 Code : 52.0201 c) Distance Education Contact Name and title: Billie Bennett Franchini Ph.D., Director of the Institute for Teaching, Learning, and Academic Leadership and Interim Director of Online Teaching and Learning Telephone: (518) 442-4850 E-mail: bfranchini@albany.edu d) Chief Executive or Chief Academic Officer Approval Signature affirms that the proposal has met all applicable campus administrative and shared governance procedures for consultation, and the institution's commitment to support the proposed program.
 E-signatures are acceptable .
-Name and title: Carol Kim, Ph.
-D., Senior Vice Provost for Academic Affairs & Provost Signature and date: If the program will be registered jointly with one or more other institutions, provide the following information for each institution: Partner institution's name and 6-digit SED Code: Name, title, and signature of partner institution's CEO (or append a signed letter indicating approval of this proposal):
+Name and title: Signature and date: 7/21/2022 If the program will be registered jointly 1 with one or more other institutions, provide the following information for each institution:

-&lt;sup>1 If the partner institution is non-degree-granting, see SED's CEO Memo 94-04.
+1 If the partner institution is non-degree-granting, see SED's CEO Memo 94-04.